jmar1998/HttpEnums/README.md

 # HttpEnums
-List of status code, on the Enum feature way
+List of status code, on the PHP 8 Enum feature way